-The CMOS sensor market has been expanding since the first half of the year 2000.
-During that time, CMOS sensors have been developed for the purpose of pursuing image quality, such as the clarity of flat images in cell phones, digital cameras, and single-lens reflex cameras.
+The market for CMOS sensors has been expanding since the first half of the year 2000.
+During that time, CMOS sensors have been developed for the purpose of pursuing image quality, such as the clarity of flat images used in cell phones, digital cameras, and single-lens reflex cameras.

-For an independent and venture company like Rosnes, entering such a growing new market is a great opportunity, and we have decided to start our own brand of CMOS sensors for three-dimensional (3D) distance measurement.
+Therefore, independent and venture companies such as Rosnes see this as a great opportunity to enter a new market with growth potential, and have decided to engage in their own brand business of CMOS sensors for three-dimensional (3D) distance measurement.

-In particular, we will promote the development of CMOS sensors with a new structure and small pixel size that are superior to those of competitors.
+In particular, starting in the fall of 2021, we will be developing our first product, a CMOS sensor with a new structure and small pixel size that will give us an advantage over our competitors.

-We have decided to establish our own brand of CMOS sensor business in April 2021.
+We have decided to establish our own brand of CMOS sensor business in the fall of 2021.

 Rosnes was established in January 2007, and for the past 15 years has been engaged in small-lot, high-mix contract development of dedicated CMOS sensors commissioned by customers.

-In recent years, Rosnes has received many requests from various fields, such as consumer and industrial applications, for the development and mass production of standard products, and has decided to start a full-scale business of developing and mass producing its own brand CMOS sensors.
+In recent years, we have received many requests from various fields, such as consumer and industrial applications, for the development and mass production of standard products, so we have decided to start a full-scale business of developing and mass producing our own brand CMOS sensors.

 The tourism industry in Kyoto Prefecture was hit hard by the new coronavirus.